 Drewyor’s 37 years of private practice experience in industry, consulting engineering and surveying help to provide a real world approach in the classroom to building design . . .

 Joe Foster is a Professor of Practice in the School of Technology at Michigan Tech, focusing on teaching courses in the elements of land surveying.
 His extensive background in the profession includes serving as Principal for successful land surveying companies in both Minnesota and Michigan, where he has directed and overseen a wide range of projects, including Boundary, County Remonumentation, & Cadastral . . .

 PhD, Computational Science and Engineering, Michigan Technological University

 Dr. Hembroff is an associate professor in School of Technology and director of the Medical Informatics graduate program at Michigan Tech.
 His areas of expertise are network engineering, medical/health informatics, biometric development, intelligent medical devices, data analytics, and cybersecurity.

 EdD, Curriculum and Instruction, Wayne State University

-John Irwin is a professor and program chair of mechanical engineering technology in the School of Technology at Michigan Tech.
-His areas of expertise include jig, fixture, and gage design; the design and manufacture of environmental simulation chambers and A/C units for locomotives and mass-transit units; design and testing of residential axial flux alternator turbine systems, and development and training related to open . . .
+John Irwin is a professor and program chair of Mechanical Engineering Technology in the School of Technology at Michigan Tech.
+His areas of expertise include jig, fixture, and gage design; the design and manufacture of environmental simulation chambers and A/C units for locomotives and mass-transit units; development of manufacturing workcell simulations, design and testing of residential axial flux alternator turbine systems, . . .